Sammy Blais: St. Louis Blues

 Embarking on his professional career, Blais was assigned by the St. Louis Blues to American Hockey League (AHL) affiliate, the Chicago Wolves, for the 2016–17 season.
-He recorded two shots on goal during his AHL debut on October 14, 2016, against the Grand Rapids Griffins and consistently played on a line with Magnus Paajarvi and Wade Megan.
+He recorded two shots on goal during his AHL debut on October 14, 2016, against the Grand Rapids Griffins and consistently played on a line with Magnus Pääjärvi and Wade Megan.
 While with this pairing, he recorded his first professional goal on November 5, in a 4–2 win over the Griffins.
 Blais carried over his scoring ability from junior to lead the Wolves in scoring with 26 goals in 75 games.
 He helped the team qualify for the 2017 Calder Cup playoffs, where they lost in five games to the Griffins in the Central Division Finals.

 After attending the Blues training camp the following summer, Blais with a strong showing was potentially earmarked to make NHL roster for the 2017–18 season.
 He played with the Blues for their preseason games, during which he was hit from behind by Washington Capitals forward Tom Wilson.
 This resulted in Wilson receiving a five-minute major, a game misconduct, and a hearing with the NHL Department of Player Safety.
 However, he was among the Blues final cuts and was reassigned to open the season with the San Antonio Rampage of the AHL.
 After playing in two games with the Rampage, Blais received his first call-up to the NHL, forcing him to travel cross-country and arrive in Tampa Bay.
 He made his NHL debut that night on October 14, 2017, in a 2–1 defeat to the Tampa Bay Lightning and recorded his first career NHL goal on November 26, to help the Blues win 6–3 over the Minnesota Wild.
 While playing with the Blues on December 16, against the Winnipeg Jets, he suffered a lower body injury and missed two weeks to recover.
-Upon his return to the lineup on January 5, he was re-assigned to the Rampage.
+Upon his return to the lineup on January 5, he was reassigned to the Rampage.
 He played in the AHL alongside Tage Thompson and Zach Sanford before being recalled for the fifth time to the NHL level on February 19, 2018.
 Overall, Blais alternated between San Antonio and St. Louis six times throughout the season, resulting in some reporters to joking refer to the highway between the two cities as the Sammy Blais Expressway.